 For this example, the analysis will look at the impacts of a single work zone.
 Unlike the previous examples, the work zone created in this case will use the "Advanced Input" capabilities to create a work zone that does not have a uniform severity.
 The work zone will span the two mile stretch from segments 3 to 6, and will consist of a shoulder closure in segments 3 and 4, and a one lane closure in segments 5 and 6.
-Figure 32 shows the work zone created in the Work Zone Inputs panel of Step 5, and Table 6 provides a summary of the inputs.
+The work zone speed limit is specified to be 60 mph, and the work zone free flow speed in each segment is overridden to be 60 mph.
+Figure 36 shows the work zone created in the Work Zone Inputs panel of Step 5, and Table 6 provides a summary of the inputs.